infosecB/LOOBins/docs/pyloobins/README.md

   Create, validate, and view LOOBin objects.

 Options:
+  --version  Show the version and exit.
   --help     Show this message and exit.

 Commands:
-  create    Create a YAML template file for a new LOOBin. get       Get a LOOBin object. validate  Validate a LOOBin YAML file.
+  create       Create a YAML template file for a new LOOBin. export-stix  Export the LOOBins STIX bundle file. get          Get a LOOBin object. validate     Validate a LOOBin YAML file.
 ```

 You can run `pyloobins <command> --help` to see the available options for a specific command.